 • technical amendments to update addresses and websites, to remove antiquated terminology, and to amend language to use gender-neutral terms.

-Comments must be received no later than May 13, 2024.
+The comment period closed May 13, 2024.
 See the 15Mar Maritime Commons post for a summary and the NPRM for additional details and the proposed changes.

 • One member representing entities engaged in offshore oil exploration and production on the Outer Continental Shelf adjacent to Alaska.